cbradyatnu/groupthree/README.md

 # groupthree
-Repo for Summer Institute Group Three
+Repo for Summer Institute <b>Group Three</b>

-<b>Clone</b> this repo onto your pcDuino by typing the following into a terminal window:
+<b>clone</b> this repository onto your computer by typing (or copy-pasting) the following into a terminal window...

 >git clone https://github.com/cbradyatnu/groupthree.git

+...when you are in the directory where you want your files to be stored.